This Is How Long It Takes To Make Wine! » (10-Step Guide)

 TIP: It may be a good idea to stay away from natural fermentation if you are not very experienced.

 Use of the Wrong Container

-If you are putting together your own homemade kit, keep in mind to acquire a food-grade container.
+If you are putting together your own homemade kit, keep in mind to acquire a food-grade container (Amazon link).
 If you don’t check whether or not your container is food grade, it can actually contaminate your wine.

 In very rare cases you may actually get very sick or even get lead poisoning if not checking whether or not your plastic/metal container is suited for winemaking.

 On several forums, you can read about people complaining that their homemade wine gives them headaches compared to store-bought wine.